5 gocce

 "5 gocce" (lit.
 '5 drops') is a song by Italian singer-songwriter Irama with featured vocals by rapper Rkomi.
-It was released on 25 March 2022 by Warner Music Italy as the as the second single from the third studio album Il giorno in cui ho smesso di pensare.
+It was released on 25 March 2022 by Warner Music Italy as the second single from the third studio album Il giorno in cui ho smesso di pensare.
 The title is a double reference to tears and drops of Lexotan.

 Music video

 The music video for "5 gocce", directed by LateMilk, was released on 5 April 2022 via Irama's YouTube channel.